matloff/worthycsds/README.md

 And no matter how introverted you are, don't just sit there "like a bump on a log"!
 Speak up!
 Venture opinions!
 Ask questions!

+## Beware of hype

+You will often hear people rave about some new tech "innovation" (I'll call it INV), say a new programming language or library, or a new machine learning method.
+There may well be considerable merit to the New, New Thing, but much of the hoopla will typically be hype.
+Ask
+yourself:

+* How "new" is INV, really?
+Most innovations are incremental?

+* Is INV's "science fiction"-like name, say "Radical Random Trek," more marketing than technical advance?

+* If the advocates of INV supply data showing INV superior, how broad was their empirical investigation?
+Does their analysis set up a "straw man" for comparison?

+* Is INV fulfilling a genuine need, as opposed to one created to justify using INV?

+This is not to say INV is not a genuine advance.
+But a dose of healthy skepticism may be in order.

 ## Graduate school